dfrunza/ashp4c/README.md

 ## Project status

 The compiler is under development and at this stage it doesn't output any code.
-The lexer and parser have been finished and tested, name indentification and type checking are work in progress.
+The lexer and parser have been finished and tested.
+Work on name indentification and type checking is in progress.

 ## Building the compiler

-Building the compiler executable requires a Linux OS and GCC.
+Building the executable requires a Linux OS and the GCC compiler.
 Change the current directory to the root of the source tree and launch the `build.sh` script.

 ## Tests

-Compile a series of P4 programs and report PASS/FAIL status:
+This script compiles a list of P4 programs and reports the PASS/FAIL status of each:

 ```$ ./run_tests.sh```

-To test the parsing algorithm, edit a P4 source file and introduce an error somewhere.
-The compiler should be able to detect and report it:
+Edit a P4 source file and introduce an error somewhere.
+The parser should be able to detect it:

 ```
   apply {
     a(8w15,);
   }
 ```

-In this code fragment the error is caused by the trailing comma:
+In the above code fragment the error is caused by a trailing comma:

 ```
 $ ./ashp4c testdata/action-param1.p4